Mental Resilience, Cognitive Canaries & High-Stakes Decision Making with Retired Poker Pro Chris Sparks

 Use this checklist:

 - Clear the attentional field.
-Phone away, notifications off, irrelevant browser tabs closed, loose tasks captured somewhere you trust.
+Phone away, notifications off, irrelevant tabs closed, loose tasks captured somewhere you trust.

 - Prime the physiology.
-Stretch, breathe slowly, feel your feet, lengthen your exhale, and notice posture before the stakes are live.
+Stretch, breathe slowly, feel your feet, lengthen your exhale, notice posture before the stakes are live.

 Practice "Murphy Jitsu" without turning it into catastrophic rumination